GatorGauge/GatorGauge/README.md

 ### Process

-GatorGauge should retrieve the entirety of a specified repository's commit logs, as well as all current files, and then analyze the comments, code, and commit logs as follows.
+GatorGauge retrieves the entirety of a specified repository's commit logs, as well as all current files.
+GatorGauge then analyze the comments, code, and commit logs.

 #### Reflections